ezhil2407/Image_processing/README.md

 Check it worked - git --version

 3. Install Python 3.10+ (If You Don’t Have It)
-Head to python.org, download Python 3.10 or later, and install it.
+Head to python.org, download Python 3.10 or later and install it.
 Make sure to tick "Add Python to PATH" during setup.
 Verify it’s installed: python --version

 Set Up Your Secret Key
-Go to the backend folder:cd backend
+Go to the backend folder: cd backend

 Create a file called .env:
 On Windows: type nul > .env then open it with Notepad.
 On macOS/Linux: touch .env then edit with nano .env.
-Add your Pinecone API key:PINECONE_API_KEY=your_pinecone_api_key_here
+Add your Pinecone API key: PINECONE_API_KEY=your_pinecone_api_key_here
 Save and close the file.

 5. Install the Tools
-Go back to the root folder:cd ..
+Go back to the root folder: cd ..

-Install backend stuff:cd backend pip install -r requirements.txt
+Install backend stuff: cd backend pip install -r requirements.txt

 Install frontend stuff: cd ../frontend